IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

-DSR         Demand-Side Response (e.g., interruptibility) EB          Electric Boiler (Power to Heat: consumes electricity to produce heat) EHU         Electrical Heating Unit (Power to Heat: consumes electricity to produce heat, e.g., heat pump, electric boiler) EFOR        Equivalent Forced Outage Rate.
-It is the probability that a generating unit will be unavailable due to forced outages during a given period
+DSR         Demand-Side Response (e.g., interruptibility) EB          Electric Boiler (Power to Heat: consumes electricity to produce heat) EHU         Electrical Heating Unit (Power to Heat: consumes electricity to produce heat, e.g., heat pump, electric boiler) EFOR        Equivalent Forced Outage Rate (probability that a generating unit will be unavailable due to forced outages during a given period)
 ELCC        Effective Load-Carrying Capability.
 Amount of additional load that the power system can serve with the inclusion of the resource, while maintaining the same level of system reliability
 ELZ         Electrolyzer (Power to Hydrogen: consumes electricity to produce hydrogen) ENS         Energy Not Served